-The Dodd-Frank Act establishes a Federal Insurance Office ("FIO") within the Department of the Treasury.
+The Dodd-Frank Act established a Federal Insurance Office ("FIO") within the Department of the Treasury.
 While not having a general supervisory or regulatory authority over the business of insurance, the director of this office performs various functions with respect to insurance, including serving as a non-voting member of the FSOC and making recommendations to the FSOC regarding insurers to be designated for more stringent regulation.
-In December 2013, FIO issued a report on alternatives to modernize and improve the system of insurance regulation in the United States, including by increasing national uniformity through either a federal charter or effective action by the states, in particular recommending federal standards and oversight regulations for mortgage insurers.
-If adopted, we cannot predict what effect, if any, such standards and regulations may have on our U.S. mortgage insurance business.
-Further, in December 2014, FIO delivered its report to Congress describing the global reinsurance market and its critical role in supporting the U.S. insurance system.